-- Use the point of a spudger to pry the battery connector out of its socket in the logic board. - Bend the battery connector cable slightly away from the logic board to prevent it from accidentally making contact with the socket and providing power to the phone during your repair.
+- Use the point of a spudger to lift the battery connector out of its socket on the logic board. - i Bend the connector cable up slightly to prevent it from making contact with the socket and providing power to the phone.